Themekraft/tk-google-fonts/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-TK Google Fonts is a powerful, extendable Google webfonts plugin that helps you to use Google Fonts in your theme. also, the Pro version is GDPR Compliance.
+TK Google Fonts gives you a simple and easy way to add custom google fonts to any WordPress site without complex codes.
+Full GDPR Compliance.
+Full support for any theme.

 == Description ==

 [youtube https://www.youtube.com/watch?v=i1_us4mjlCA]

+= Why TK Google Fonts? =

 = Fast Pageload =

-The plugin only loads the fonts you select.
-This is good for your page loading times, as you want your site to load fast.
+The plugin makes your WordPress website loads faster as it only loads the fonts you select.
+This is good for your page loading times and provide seamless customer experience for your user.

 = Easy to use UI =

-We have build a native UI so that selecting your Google Fonts is a joy.
+We have build a native and user friendly UI so that selecting your favorite Google Fonts is a pure joy.
 Fancy previews of every font and your custom text for font testing!
 Easy adding and removing of fonts with just one click.